adaa-polsl/SCARI/README.md

 * '--label <value>' - name of the label attribute in the dataset.
 If not provided, the name "class" will be assumed.
 * '--backward' - if this switch is specified, the algorithm will run in Backward more, while without this specification in runs in Forward mode.

+#Running ActionRulesConsole with Docker (no need for local Java installation)

 There are utility scripts included in the repository to make running the code easier.
 The binary is hosted here, on github in the Releases section, and the repository contains Dockerfile that allows to download the binary and embed it into container capable of running it, which means it can be run on any platform that supports running Docker.
+That way, the end-user doesn't need to bother with installation of Java version capable of running the binary.

 To build the docker image, navigate to 'adaa.analytics.rules' directory and run 'build_image' script, depending on your platform or setup, this will be either 'build_image.sh' or 'build_image.ps1' file.
 It requires Docker installation to be present in your system.
 The invocation of that script will build actionrules:latest docker image.